 Last we checked, Isaac Wilder had had enough of New York City.
-Wilder, who heads up the Free Network Foundation (FNF), had woven himself and the FNF's vision of an open-access, community-controlled mesh network into the Occupy movement.
-But by February 2012, with the movement semingly petering out, Wilder looked West.
-Along with his buddy and FNF partner Tyrone Greenfield (the son of Jerry Greenfield, of Ben & Jerry's fame), Wilder packed up his hardware, and set out for Kansas City, Missouri.
+Isaac, who heads up the Free Network Foundation (FNF), had woven himself and the FNF's vision of an open-access, community-controlled mesh network into the Occupy movement.
+But by February 2012, with the movement semingly peetering out, Isaac looked west.
+Along with his buddy and FNF partner Tyrone Greenfield (the son of Jerry Greenfield, of Ben & Jerry's fame), Isaac packed up his hardware and set out for Kansas City, Missouri.

-It was a bold, if strategic move.
+It was a bold, if strategic, move.
 Still is.
 Kansas City, of course, is one of a handful of Google Fiber test beds.
 It's here that the FNF has steadily rooted its community-based Kansas City Free Network (KCFN).
-With Google Fiber's expansion moving quick, and the Web turning 25 this week, it felt like a good time to check in with Wilder.
+With Google Fiber's expansion moving quick, and the web turning 25 this week, it felt like a good time to check in with Isaac.
 We caught up, appropriately enough, over email.

 MOTHERBOARD: How are you, Isaac?

-Wilder: I'm great!
-It's finally getting springy here in KC, and that means it network building season!
+Isaac: I'm great!
+It's finally getting springy here in KC, and that means it's network-building season!

 We've had an incredible year.
-We're putting finishing touches on our annual report right now, but to put it succinctly: There is an emergent international coalition of free network organizations, with strong participation from guifi.net (Catalonia), Altermundi (Argentina), FFDN (France), WLAN-Slovenjia (Slovenia), People's Open Network (Oakland), and KCFN (Kansas/Missouri).
+We're putting finishing touches on our annual report right now, but to put it succinctly: There is an emergent international coalition of free-network orgs, with strong participation from Guifi.net (Catalonia), Altermundi (Argentina), FFDN (France), Wlan Slovenjia (Slovenia), People's Open Network (Oakland), and KCFN (Kansas/Missouri).

-The FNF is expanding its role as a steward of key accords / covenants / definitions / licenses, and helping foster international cooperation.
+The FNF is expanding its role as a steward of key accords/covenants/definitions/licenses, and helping to foster international cooperation.
 We are on the ground in Kansas City and Austin, developing, improving, and teaching the theory and practice of free networks.
-Personally, I just bought a house in Kansas City, and am planning to be based here for at least the next couple of years.
+Personally, I just bought a house in Kansas City and am planning to be based here for at least the next couple of years.

 What's the scope the FNF's community mesh network out there now, anyway?

 Still here, growing strong.
-We've now got seven major sites throughout the city, with about 500 families served by KCFN, mostly in public housing.
+We've got seven major sites throughout the city, with about 500 families served by KCFN, mostly in public housing.
 That's basically where we landed at the end of last building season.
-This building season, we plan to see drastic expansion, including construction of a 24ghz, gigabit backbone through the urban core.
+This building season, we plan to see drastic expansion, including construction of a 24 gigahertz, gigabit backbone through the urban core.

-You once told me that while you weren't sure Google Fiber will succeed in the end that you were confident the FNF (which isn't "in the same business as Google") and GF could ultimately coexist.
+You once told me that, while you weren't sure Google Fiber will succeed in the end, you were confident the FNF (which isn't "in the same business as Google") and GF could ultimately coexist.
 Do you still feel that way?

-Said it from day one, will say it again: it was just a practice.
-We have very much infrastructure to build before we can really start to talk about independence/autonomy/liberty/justice.
+I said it from day one, and I will say it again: It was just a practice.
+We have a great deal of infrastructure to build before we can really start to talk about independence/autonomy/liberty/justice.

 Over two years on, do you think the movement was a concerted effort?
 How did its goals stack up against the crushing political and technological realities of the System?